 got hyped, set my expectations pretty high and well, they were met to a fair degree.

 From a narrative point of view, this show is a pretty average, bog standard story about an underdog boxer.
 You've got your protagonist, accurately named Joe (Junk Dog), climbing the leaderboards in order to beat the champion, with the help of his coach and support from his friends and fans alike.
 However, this is where the similarities to other classic underdog stories end.
 In the subtlely built dystopian world, they inhabit, there are power-enhancing mechanical arms called Gears.
 They serve both as a plot element everything revolves around and as a metaphor for the theme of "fake boxing".
 They are the technology that revolutionalised the modern concept of said sports discipline.
 If you wanted to be a boxer yourself, you had to buy an expensive Gear, because otherwise, when it comes to power and durability, you wouldn't stand a chance in the ring.
 It's an effective system from both economical and "spectator's" point of view.
 Who wouldn't like to see a brawl between 2 men with robot-like machinery on their shoulders?
-No one, therefore a system like that can have a place in the society and be a near perfect business.
-After being defeated by Yuuri, Joe decides to end his life filled with throwing matches in an underground ring and without any sort of Gear he commences his journey to Megalonia, to encounter what a real Megaloboxing is.
-As he pushes forward, he continues to prove that he's the genuine article, the man of pure talent that will shatter the concept of "fake boxing".
-In terms of the pacing and the matches, which are the centre of everything, they are more or less solid.
-While the matches themselves are not spectaluar by any means and there are moments when their quality fragments at its feet, they deliver what they should at a decent level.
+No one, therefore a system like that can have a place in the society and be a near perfect business, yet, with such an advancement came the loss of down-to-earth, genuine boxing, of which matches are decided by skill and effort put into improving it rather than one's equipment.
+The man using nothing but a pure talent that will shatter the concept of "fake boxing" is Joe himself.
+After being defeated by Yuuri, he decides to end his life filled with throwing matches in an underground ring and without any sort of Gear, he commences his journey to Megalonia, to encounter what a real (Megalo)boxing is, and as he pushes forward, he continues to prove that he's the genuine article; the real deal.
+Well, this is all Megalo Box is sadly about; it's a near perfect example of themes over attention to seemingly trivial yet crucial details.
+Even though I love such an uncomplicated yet ingenious concept when it comes down to matches and pacing, they are quite a rocky road.
+As the latter one is more or less solid throughout the story, the core of a boxing show, the matches themselves, more often than not, lack genuine weight, which may not reduce the viewer's enjoyment per se, yet they don't leave much of an impact after the dust settles.
+Such a situation would never take place if...

 Production value-wise, this anime is an absolute masterwork.
 Both visually and aurally, this show oozes with such a heck ton of style and testosterone that I was left speechless many times.
 These retro-stylized aesthetics fit the brutal and harsh plot, shape the dystopian cities and slum surroundings and create an atmospheric tone to near perfection.
 One might say that the downsampling its footage was a grievous mistake, but to that, I must say no, even though I would like to see those gorgeous backgrounds in high detail.
 Such a treatment gave the show it's unique unpolished and dirty feel and an unmatched personality, no other modern anime could offer.
 Every single track you can hear in the show is indescribably brilliant and blood pumping.
 I swear to God, my blood pressure skyrocketed into heaven's whenever one of these, especially Megalo Box theme and Bangaichi theme, made an appearance.
 Free goosebumps!

 So, to say that I merely enjoyed this series would be a blasphemy, goddamnit, I fricking adore it.
-There's nothing more satisfying and entertaining than a craft full of heart and effort, that is so enjoyable to watch, that you are, quite literally, waiting with an ominous anticipation every single week to see the next episode and there wasn't a single point where I felt bored or thought that the action I was witnessing on my screen was prolonged.
+There's nothing more satisfying and entertaining than a craft with visible effort put in, that is so enjoyable to watch, that you are, quite literally, waiting with an ominous anticipation every single week to see the next episode and there wasn't a single point where I felt bored or thought that the action I was witnessing on my screen was prolonged.
 Who's at fault?
 I guess that the audiovisual's played the most significant role in making me feel the way I felt, and hey, that's not surprising when we take into consideration how amazing they are.

 While it certainly has its flaws, which can sometimes be a humongous eyesore, Megalo Box is one of the most exciting, fresh and manliest work of the Spring season, and heck, it doesn't matter if you are a fan of the sport, you will get pumped and hyped for every single bit of action out there.
 Full of raw, dirty and unrefined style, this retro like experience is, truly, the real deal.